insure logo

 Average cost of car insurance Arkansas

-While full coverage is more expensive than minimum liability, the extra protection is worth it for most drivers.
-Liability-only policies cover damage you cause to others, but not your own car.
-Full coverage adds collision and comprehensive protection, covering accidents, theft, weather, and other risks.
+Full coverage costs more than liability-only, but for most drivers, the additional protection is worth it.
+Liability-only policies cover injuries and damage you cause to others, but don’t pay for your own vehicle.
+Full coverage adds collision and comprehensive, protecting you against accidents, theft, weather damage, and more.

-In Arkansas, the average cost of full coverage is $210 more compared to the national average.
+In Arkansas, the average cost of full coverage is $210 more compared to the national average

-We recommend carrying at least 100/300/100 in coverage – $100,000 for bodily injury per person, $300,000 per accident, and $100,000 in property damage liability.
-These limits provide stronger protection in serious accidents that could otherwise exceed state minimums.
+We recommend carrying coverage limits of 100/300/100 – $100,000 in bodily injury per person, $300,000 per accident, and $100,000 in property damage liability.
+These higher limits help protect you financially in severe accidents.

 What is full coverage car insurance?